surniaulula/wpsso-organization-place/readme.txt

 == Upgrade Notice ==

-= 3.0.0-dev.1 =
+= 3.0.0-dev.2 =

-(2024/08/01) Add places that are Schema Organization sub-types to organization selects.
+(2024/08/01) If a Schema Place sub-type is also a Schema Organization sub-type: Add organization selects, add checkboxes for default organization options.

 = 2.4.1 =